VideonLabs/liveedge-compute-code-examples/cloud-third-party-controller/README.md

 # How the app works
 ## videon_cloud_restful.py
 This is a library that can be used as it is by partners in their controller applications.
 See the code comments for the suggested usage of this library.
+The library is not guaranteed to be comprehensive, but contains key helper functions to speed up third-party integration to the LiveEdge® CLOUD REST API.
 ## customui.html
 This is the webpage that is hosted by the application and gathers user input to be passed to `app.py`.
 It primarily serves to demonstrate functionality and is, to a degree, intentionally not the most aesthetically pleasing as to discourage this example application from being used in production environments.
 ## app.py